reactjs/rfcs/text/0000-use-isolation.md

 </details>

-## Wrapping existing hook for perf optimizations only
+## Wrapping existing hooks for perf optimizations only

 **TO WRITE**